The Float @ Marina Bay: History

-As the former National Stadium at Kallang would be demolished to build the Singapore Sports Hub, a new venue for NDP is needed.
-In 2004, Colonel Teo Jing Siong, the chairman of the organising committee of the 2007 National Day Parade, had to source for a new venue for the National Day Parade.
-Various venues such as Jalan Besar Stadium, the Singapore Turf Club and Marina South were considered before the organising committee decided to create a floating platform for the NDP and use Marina Bay as a venue.
+As the former National Stadium at Kallang would be demolished to build the Singapore Sports Hub, a new venue for NDP was needed and it has to be in the central area of Singapore, it also decided to create a floating platform for the NDP and use Marina Bay as a venue.
 The floating platform would have the city skyline as a backdrop for the parade.
 As the new National Stadium and Singapore Sports Hub were planned to be constructed over eight years with the floating platform hosting the NDP in the interim, it was determined by the government that the platform was a cost effective solution.

 In 2005, the organising committee worked with the Urban Redevelopment Authority (URA) and the Singapore Sports Council on the design of the floating platform to be used for NDP and also other major events.
 In March 2006, Sembcorp Marine started construction of the floating platform after the design was approved.
 By April 2007, the platform and seating gallery were completed and officially opened by Prime Minister Lee Hsien Loong.
+However, it was the last stadium to be built under Lee Kuan Yew's time.

 Reconstruction as NS Square

 The Float was originally intended to operate through 2012, after which it was to be dismantled.
 In 2017, it was announced that The Float would be expanded and redeveloped as a permanent venue known as NS Square.
 It will be a similar floating structure but with more facilities and a museum devoted to the national service.

 It is slated to have a seating capacity of about 30,000.
 In the second quarter of 2020, it is estimated a design proposal will be chosen for implementation.
 The proposal is expected to include a field that can be converted into a performance area, a waterfront sports facility, and a space for common exercise consisting of an unenclosed hall and studio spaces.
 It will be designed by the local WOHA Architects, with construction beginning in March 2022 and an expected completion in 2025.

-In 2022, Defence Minister Ng Eng Hen announced that the original plans to construct NS Square was delayed by a year due to the COVID-19 pandemic.
+In 2022, Defence Minister Ng Eng Hen announced that the original plans to construct NS Square were delayed due to the COVID-19 pandemic.
 The 2022 National Day Parade was also held at the Float.
-The facility will now be completed in 2026, with construction beginning in March 2023.
+The facility will now be completed in 2027, with construction having begun in March 2024.